-Replacement risk, i.e. counterparty risk associated with market transactions, is a type of credit risk (potential loss in the event that the counterparty defaults).
+Replacement risk, i.e. counterparty risk associated with market transactions is a type of credit risk (potential loss in the event that the counterparty defaults).
 It represents the current cost to the SGL Group of replacing transactions with a positive market value should the counterparty default.
-Transactions giving rise to a replacement risk are, inter alia, security repurchase agreements, securities lending and borrowing, purchase/sale transactions or foreign exchange transactions in Delivery Versus Payment (DVP) and derivative contracts such as swaps, options and futures traded over the counter or with central counterparty clearing houses (CCP).
+Transactions giving rise to a replacement risk are inter alia, security repurchase agreements, securities lending and borrowing, purchase/sale transactions or foreign exchange transactions in Delivery Versus Payment (DVP) and derivative contracts such as swaps, options and futures traded over the counter or with central counterparty clearing houses (CCP).

-Management of counterparty risk linked to market transactions

-SGL Group places great emphasis on carefully monitoring its credit and counterparty risk exposure in order to minimise its losses in case of default.
+Management of counterparty risk linked to market transactions losses in case of default.
 Counterparty limits are assigned to all counterparties on the supervision of SG Group Risk Division.